Approximating Annual Mean Incoming Solar Radiation: Introduction

 where \(P_{2n}\) is the Legendre polynomial of degree \(2n\), and where

 \end{thm} Here we are using the standard notation

 The proof of this theorem relies on two main lemmas which are stated and proved in the following two sections.
-The proof of the theorem is given in Section 4.
-The discussion in Section 5 elaborates on the main point of this study---approximating a planet's insolation distribution with polynomials.
+The proof of the theorem is given in Section \ref{Proof-Main-Thm}.
+In Section \ref{Section-Conv} we discuss convergence properties of the approximation and in Section \ref{Section-Comp} we compare the approximation to others that appear in the literature.